bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

 ---
-title: "How to Write a Webserver in Golang - Part 1"
+title: "How to write a webserver in Golang using only the std net/http - Part 1"
-subtitle: "Learn how to setup the project scaffolding using the standard library"
+subtitle: "Learn how to setup a small project and make simple GET / POST / PUT / DELETE requests using only the standard library net/http"
 date: 2021-01-25T00:02:30-04:00
 draft: false
 categories: